 I like the proportions of an oversize jacket with straight leg jeans, so I often recommend styling your favorite black pair with a comfy white tee—tucked in—and a leather moto jacket.
 Accessorize with a mini-bag, sunglasses, and gold necklaces.
 So simple, yet so chic.

 Because this outfit is extremely versatile, your shoe choice will help dictate the overall vibe you’re going for.
 Dress the look up with heels, and down with white sneakers.
 Or contrast the edginess with a touch of sophistication by opting for snakeskin booties.
 A light-colored shoe will play off of the crisp white T-shirt nicely.

-2. Pair black jeans with plaid.
+8. Pair black jeans with plaid.